-f) Participation of Non-English Learner Students
+f) Participation of Non-Emergent Bilingual Students

-With the approval of the School of Science and Technology and a student's parent, a student who is not an English learner may participate in a bilingual education program.
-The number of participating students who are not English learners may not exceed 40% of the number of students enrolled in the program.
+With the approval of the School of Science and Technology (SST/SSTD) and a student's parent, a student who is not an emergent bilingual student may participate in a bilingual education program.
+The number of participating students who are not emergent bilingual students may not exceed 40% of the number of students enrolled in the program.
 Education Code 29.058; 19 TAC 89.1233(c).